Skip to main content

 Slash Commands

 PraisonAI CLI provides interactive slash commands for quick actions during your AI coding sessions.
-Inspired by Aider and Gemini CLI, these commands give you powerful control without leaving the terminal.
+Inspired by Gemini CLI, Codex CLI, and Claude Code, these commands give you powerful control without leaving the terminal.

 Overview